Author Archive: Grant Willis

 The Newcomer plaques are awarded to the highest scoring new entrants from Oceania in the Phone and CW sections.
 The rules define a newcomer as an entrant who has not previously entered the relevant section (in any category) more than twice since the 2001 contest.
 Eligibility is limited to entrants who have not won any other plaques or trophies in the same section (either in a previous year or the current year).

-Congratulations to Santosa Eric Esposito FK8GM for winning the Phone newcomer plaque and Bob Li VK3GF for winning the CW newcomer plaque.
+Congratulations to Nick Hacko VK9DX for winning the Phone newcomer plaque and Laurie Pritchard VL4A for winning the CW newcomer plaque.

 YL Plaques